The Only WordPress Website Migration Checklist You’ll Need

 • Not doing the search-and-replace operation on your database properly.

 These problems are likely to crop up if you’re migrating your site manually.
 That is why I recommend using a plugin.
 Dedicated migration plugins will do all the heavy lifting for you, so you sit back and relax while the migration is taking place.
 Moreover, these plugins have been battle-tested for years, with any possible problems or issues being fixed pronto by their team of developers and open source contributors.
-Our go-to migration plugin of choice is Migrate Guru.
-It has a great UI, is easy to use, is free, and works with all the popular web hosts out of the box.

 Conclusion